Sylvain303/libido/README.md

 libido stand for maximizing your pleasure! => lib I do

-libido is a smart text preprocessor/editor which modify inline your code!
+`libido` is a smart text preprocessor/editor which modifies your code inline!
-By inserting comment (or not) with libido keyword you can expand/update some part of your code with your lovely crafted snipet.
+By inserting comment (or not) with `libido:` keyword you can expand/update some part of your code with your lovely crafted snipet.

-OK, a kind of super sed, with a nice syntax to extract, fetch, update inline chunk of code.
+OK, a kind of super `sed`, with a nice syntax to extract, fetch, update inline chunk of code.
 See bellow.

 ## Written in C